josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 You should be familiar with QMK and be able to make it work on your local environment.
 If not, please [follow the instructions in the documentation][qmkintro].

-- Checkout my [fork of QMK repository][sofleqmkroot]: `git clone git@github.com:josefadamcik/qmk_firmware.git`
+- Check out my [fork of QMK repository][sofleqmkroot]: `git clone git@github.com:josefadamcik/qmk_firmware.git`
 - Switch to branch `soflekeyboard`: `git checkout soflekeyboard`
 - Make sure your QMK environment [is setup][qmkintro].
-- Make sure halves are not connected togethre with TRRS cable.
+- Make sure halves are not connected together with TRRS cable.
 - Connect one half to USB, flash the firmware: `make sofle:default:avrdude` (you may need to use `sudo` depending on your setup).
-Use reset button to reset the keyboard when you are asked to in console.
+Use the reset button to reset the keyboard when you are asked to in console.
 - Connect the second half and flash it in the same way as the previous one.
 - Disconnect the USB cable.
 Connect both halves together with TRRS cable.
-- Connect usb cable to the **left** side[^13].
+- Connect USB cable to the **left** side[^13].
 - Enjoy SofleKeyboard!

 ## Feedback welcome
+6
 I would be thrilled to hear when anyone actually decides to build the keyboard and I am also happy to help with any problems you may encounter.
 I would also welcome any feedback regarding the layout.
 What do you think?
 What could be changed?
 Feel free to contact me through any channel: icons for email, twitter etc. are in both header and footer of this website.

 Just keep in mind, please, that this is just a hobby and SofleKeyboard is only an opensource project rather than a commercial product.
-Therefore, I am not providing anything like a commercial customer support.
+Therefore, I am not providing anything like commercial customer support.

 ## Footnotes and links to components